sdouglas/biomod/jamboree/index.md

 ## What is it?

 The BIOMOD Jamboree is an annual conference at which all BIOMOD teams will convene to present their work from the summer.
-This year's Jamboree is scheduled to take place at the [Northwest Building](http://isites.harvard.edu/icb/icb.do?keyword=k68489&amp;pageid=icb.page331114) at Harvard University in Cambridge, MA on {{ site.jamboree_start_time | date: '%B %-d, %Y' }}.
+This year's Jamboree is scheduled to take place at the [Northwest Building](http://isites.harvard.edu/icb/icb.do?keyword=k68489&amp;pageid=icb.page331114) at Harvard University in Cambridge, MA starting on {{ site.jamboree_start_time | date: '%B %-d, %Y' }}.

 ## Judging and Awards